 The Ventoux Triple

-If you are mad enough (we can say this because we’ve done it!) you can climb all three routes in one day.
-This would entail 72 km of climbing with 4300 meters of vertical gain.
+If you want a bigger challenge you can climb all three routes in one day.
+This would entail 72 km of climbing with over 4400 meters of vertical gain.
 If you can do it you will be able to join the Club des Cinglés de Ventoux (literally the Maniacs of Ventoux Club!).

 This is a mountain that frightens even pros – getting yourself ready is essential if you want to do more than just survive.
 Obviously you should be in good shape physically.
 Think of Ventoux as a marathon (okay, maybe a half-marathon…) and train appropriately.
 The mountain will quickly expose your weaknesses, so come as strong as possible.
 Here are a few tips:

 - Find the longest climbs you can where you live and train there

 - Interval training

 If you have never climbed a mountain like Ventoux you should consider a Compact chain ring.
 These are pretty universal these days and all the rental shops near the mountain have their bikes set up with Compacts as a default.
 Consider a big cassette on the back, too (32s are standard with rentals and 34s are available), although this will depend on many factors (weight, power, etc).
 Bring your own bike if you can, but don’t worry if it proves too bothersome; there are a couple of shops right at the bottom of the mountain that rent lightweight road bikes.